are required to wear a standard outfit when performing with the

 of the grading formula used for each quarter.

-quarter average is based on two categories; tests/practice charts
+quarter average is based on the following categories:

 tests periodically on assigned music exercises and concepts.